Superphysics Superphysics

 “Wind” is any perceptible movement of air.

-Therefore, air being expelled from a bellows or propelled by a fan is called wind.
+Therefore, the air being expelled from a bellows or propelled by a fan is called wind.

-The broader winds which prevail over the sea and land are usually just the movement of vapors that expanding.
+The broader winds which prevail over the sea and land are usually just the movement of vapors that expand.

 This artificial wind can greatly help us understand these natural ones, so I will explain it here.

 It is placed over fire.
-The heat causes the water molecules to move, with many rising above the surface AC
+The heat causes the water molecules to move.
+Many rise above the surface AC where they:

-New particles of this water are constantly being heated and rising above the surface AC
+New particles of this water are constantly being heated and rise above the surface AC.

-They spread and moving apart from each other as they exit through the hole D
+• They spread and move apart from each other as they exit through the hole D.

-The ordinary winds that prevail in the air form in much the same way as this one, with 2 differences.
+The ordinary winds form in the same way as this one, with 2 differences.

 Therefore, they usually emerge in greater abundance than from pure water, because their particles are already mostly separated and disjointed, and thus easier to separate further.